crispgm/foosball-referee/README.md

 ## Credit

-This web app is highly inpisred by FoosRef app.
+This web app is highly inspired by FoosRef app.